partrickJhonson/beef/Network-Discovery.md

 BeEF includes a lot of CSRF modules, especially targeting personal routes (Linksys, Dlink, etc).
 Happily, we just detected one of those routers when fingerprinting the network during the previous step.

-Most of CSRF attacks allows modifying the admin password however several can be used to gain a reverse shell or open external ports on the box.
+Most CSRF attacks allow for modifying the admin password, however there are several that can be used to gain a reverse shell or open external ports on the box.

 You can see the list of CSRF modules in the [[module|BeEF-modules]] page.